Chicken soup and sickness

 Chicken soup has been a popular home remedy for the common cold since at least the 12th century.
 Eating chicken soup while you have a cold will not do you any harm, but it will not cure your cold.

 Drinking warm liquids, such as soup, may give you relief from your symptoms for a short time.
 The steam from chicken soup may open up congested noses and throats.
 Soup also provides fluid, which thins mucus and helps prevent dehydration.

-Barrett B. Viral upper respiratory infection.
+Barrett B. Acute respiratory infection colds and flu.
 In: Rakel D, ed.
 Integrative Medicine.
-4th ed.
-Philadelphia, PA: Elsevier; 2018:chap 18.
+5th ed.
+Philadelphia, PA: Elsevier; 2023:chap 19.

 Last reviewed on: 10/20/2022